emberjs/rfcs/active/0003-route-project-structure.md

    - This can be thought as an intermediate step towards engines.
 - Automatic namespacing of components
 - Discrete workspaces for larger teams

+## Resolution

+The resolution of components and nested-routes is a tiered/fallback approach much like the current pattern in JJ Abrams Resolver.
+Routes take precedence over over components.

 ## Coarse Bundling